Fresh Pea Soup

 - 1 medium sized leek, green top discarded, washed, rinsed and chopped

 - 3 garlic cloves, smashed

 - 2 thyme sprigs

-- 6 cups rich chicken stock
+- 6 cups vegetable stock or rich chicken stock

 - 4 tablespoons extra virgin olive oil

 - 4 thick slices of good crusty bread

 Place half the butter in a large sauce pan (6 quart) and place on medium heat.

 Add the onion, garlic, thyme and leek and sweat until golden.
 Add the stock, cover and continue cooking for 20 minutes.
 Strain, pressing down on the solids to extract as much liquid as possible.

 Blanch the fresh peas for 5 minutes in rapidly boiling salted water.
 Shock in ice water and strain.
 (If using frozen peas, rinse in cool water to defrost peas 100% and drain.)